Do Go On - 407 - The Real Pocahontas

 Thank you.

-Great report, Jess, on some we've all heard of,
+Great report, Jess, on someone we've all heard of,

-but probably a lot of us didn't know that much about
+probably a lot of us didn't know that much about really.

 I'm very much in that camp.